kvttt/kvttt.github.io/_pages/about.md

 I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research and Imaging Center (BRIC)](https://www.med.unc.edu/bric/) since September 2021.
-Currently, I am also working as a Lab Assistant for BIOL 252L Human Anatomy and Physiology Lab.
+Currently, I am also working as a Lab Assistant for BIOL 252L Fundamentals of Human Anatomy and Physiology Lab.
 I have been volunteering at the Emergency Department at UNC Hospitals since last January.

+For my latest curriculum vitae, see [here](https://github.com/kvttt/kvttt.github.io/blob/master/files/Kaibo_Tang_CV.pdf).

 NEWS
 ----